C1ach0/Russian-Roulette/readme.md

 Simply download the program and then launch it in your browser.
 <br>Then you have to enter names that will be drawn during roulette.

+### Information :
+- To create the list of members, you have to put them "," between each name.

 ## Languages :
 - HTML